Suffro/schema-parser/README.md

-# Schema-Parser
+# Schema Parser

-Schema-Parser is a powerful utility for parsing JSON and object schemas in Node.js.
+**schema-parser** is a powerful utility for parsing JSON and object schemas in Node.js.

 ## Features